raspberrypilearning/astro-pi-guide/inputs-outputs/buttons.md

 # Flight Buttons

 The Astro Pi flight case has six general purpose buttons that you can also use in your programming.
-These are simply push buttons wired directly to GPIO pins in a pull up circuit, you can easily recreate this setup using a breadboard, some buttons and wires.
+These are simply push buttons wired directly to GPIO pins in a pull up circuit: you can easily recreate this setup using a breadboard, some buttons, and some wires.

 ![](images/flight_buttons.jpg)